-Harris Sondak is Daniels Professor of Ethics and Professor of Management at the David Eccles School of Business.
-He is a member of the Management Department and a David Eccles Faculty Scholar.
-Dr. Sondak is Adjunct Professor of Business Administration at Duke University.
+Harris Sondak is David Eccles Professor of Ethics and Business and Professor of Management at the David Eccles School of Business.
+Dr. Sondak is Adjunct Professor of Law at the S.J.
+Quinney College of Law at the University of Utah.

 Dr. Sondak's research investigates the psychology of allocation decisions including two-party and multi-party negotiations and in market contexts, group process and decisions, and procedural justice and ethics.
 His research has been published in Business Ethics Quarterly, Group Decision and Negotiation, the Journal of Economic Psychology, the Journal of Experimental Social Psychology, the Neue Zürcher Zeitung, Organizational Behavior and Human Decision Processes, Social Justice Research, and other outlets.
 His teaching includes courses on groups, negotiations, creating and maintaining business relationships, managing conflict in organizations, competitive strategy, managing diversity, organizational behavior, consulting to non-profits, philosophy of social science, business ethics, culture, and leadership.
 He has taught these subjects to executives, Ph.D. candidates, MBA students, and undergraduates from around the world.
 Dr. Sondak has received teaching awards including the University of Utah's highest teaching honor.